3 Easy Self-Care Hacks for Teachers

 Your morning doesn’t start at 7:45.

-A calm morning is the ultimate form of teacher self-care — and it’s built on repeatable routines.
+A calm morning is the ultimate form of teacher self-care — and it’s built on repeatable systems.

 (Because calm mornings are built the night before.)

-This one move alone saves 15 minutes of decision fatigue in the morning.
+Eliminate 15 minutes of decision fatigue.
 Fewer choices = more energy for teaching.

-I keep my Dreame mop/vac charged and ready for a quick after-dinner sweep.
-Five focused minutes with this easy-flowing Dream Machine beats a weekend deep clean every time!
+I keep my Dreame mop/vac ready for a quick reset.
+Five focused minutes beats weekend overwhelm every time.

-Update your checklist, glance at your plan, and mentally close the loop.
+Update your checklist.
+Glance at your lesson plan.
+Close the mental loop.
 When it’s out of your head, you actually rest.

 It’s not glamorous.